 When our team first started mapping how Shorts interact with YouTube's search and recommendation systems, we expected to find the same levers as long-form video SEO — just compressed.
 What we found was more nuanced and, frankly, more powerful.
 Shorts don't just live in their own ecosystem.

-They function as The EEAT Signal Stack framework: how Shorts can reinforce your channel's topical authority instead of diluting it signals for your entire channel, and when they're optimized incorrectly, they send confused signals that suppress your long-form rankings too.
+They function as The EEAT Signal Stack framework: how Shorts can reinforce your topical authority signal instead of diluting it signals for your entire channel, and when they're optimized incorrectly, they send confused signals that suppress your long-form rankings too.

 This guide is built on a different premise: Shorts SEO is not about going viral.
 It's about building what we call Signal Equity — a compounding store of relevance, authority, and intent alignment that makes every piece of content you publish stronger over time.
 We'll walk you through two proprietary frameworks — the EEAT Signal Stack and Intent Gravity Mapping — that reframe how you think about every Short you create.